 - Paper Submission Deadline:

 WACCPD papers will be peer-reviewed and selected for presentation at the workshop.
-Papers will then be published as a post-proceedings in Lecture Notes in Computer Science.
-This means the camera ready version is due after the workshop.
-This is so that you improve your paper for the camera-ready version based on feedback received from the workshop along with reviews from the peer-review process.
+The paper presented will be published as post-proceedings in Lecture Notes in Computer Science (LNCS) with Springer.
+The camera-ready version will be due after the workshop.
+The authors are expected to use this additional time for further refining their manuscript based on the feedback received from the workshop along with reviews from the peer-review process.

 Paper Submission Guidelines

-- Papers should be submitted electronically via EasyChair: https://easychair.org/conferences/?conf=waccpd2017.
+- Papers should be submitted electronically via the SC19 Submission Page.

 - Submitted papers should not have appeared in or be under consideration for a different workshop, conference or journal.